jeff-adkisson/swe-3643-spring-2024/project/README.md

 If you choose to work alone, you are committing to that decision for the duration of the project.
 You cannot change your mind later.

+When you are stuck, you are welcome to ask for advice from classmates or visit the KSU computer lab to get you moving again, *but* *your work must be your own.*

 Do not consider outsourcing your project to a homework help site like Chegg.
 I have had that happen before.
 I am pretty good at spotting unusual work and I will be reading your code.
 If I suspect your work is not your own, I will ask you to join me on a video call and explain your work line by line.
 If I remain unconvinced the work is yours, I will ask my KSU colleagues to do additional reviews.

 AI tools such as ChatGPT cannot help you much with this project.
 But even if they can, you are cheating yourself of valuable experience you will need after you graduate.
-Do your own work and be a top engineer.
 AI is going to continue to reshape our profession, but the top engineers will remain the ones who know how to prompt an AI and recognize when it is making a mistake.

+## When You Need Help

+**I will try to assist you, but I will not write your code.**

+-  Come to some or all of the project workdays at the end of the semester for help.
+See the Syllabus for the dates.
+Last minute frantic emails just before the project is due are unlikely to get a helpful response.
+-  When you are stuck, you are welcome to ask for advice from classmates or visit the KSU computer lab to get you moving again, *but your work must be your own.*
+-  I am not a miracle worker.
+You need to do your best to solve your problem (or at least understand it) before asking for help.
+-  I am most proficient with C#, so consider picking that language if you anticipate needing a lot of help.

+When you ask me for coding assistance:

+-  Be very specific.
+If you are vague, I cannot help you. ”It’s not working.” is not specific.
+-  Always include your team’s GitHub repository URL.
+-  Check the offending code into your GitHub repository so I can look at it and possibly run it.
+If your code is not in your GitHub repository, I will not attempt to compile or run it.
+[Also consider creating a separate source branch](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) before sharing problematic code with me to avoid breaking operational code in your main code trunk.
+-  To compile and run your code, your **README.md** must have the environment configuration instructions and execution steps.
+Keep those accurate and up-to-date.

 # Detailed Instructions